Azure/fleet-networking/README.md

 # Multi Cluster Networking (MCN) Operator for Azure

-A multi-cluster networking operator for Azure.
+A multi-cluster networking operator for Kubernetes on Azure.
 The project is still under **DRAFT** status, and please do not use it in production.

 ## How to deploy the operator

+### Pre-requisites

+- All member clusters should support service annotation `service.beta.kubernetes.io/azure-additional-public-ips` (requires out-of-tree cloud provider Azure v0.7.5+, v1.0.2+ or above).

+### Setup secrets

-Create Azure service principal and then create the the following cloud-config file:
+Create Azure service principal, assign Contributor role to LoadBalancer and Public IP Address for all member clusters, and then create the the following cloud-config file:

 ```json
 {